martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 ## The CERTIFICATE_PROOF Frame {#http-cert-proof}

-The `CERTIFICATE_PROOF` frame proves possession of the private key corresponding to an end certificate previously shown in a `CERTIFICATE` frame.
+The `CERTIFICATE_PROOF` frame proves possession of the private key corresponding to an end-entity certificate previously shown in a `CERTIFICATE` frame.

 The `CERTIFICATE_PROOF` frame defines one flag: